Smoked Mackerel Bake - delicious smoky fish with golden roast potatoes, juicy tomatoes and sweet butternut squash finished off with a cheesy topping.

 Love tray bake dishes like this Smoked Mackerel Bake?
 Check out these other delicious Tray Bakes:

-- LOW SYN CHICKEN, POTATO, VEGETABLE TRAY BAKE
+- CHICKEN, POTATO, VEGETABLE TRAY BAKE

 - GARLIC CHICKEN AND FRENCH BEAN TRAY BAKE